 The best duvet covers, according to sleep experts

-You've probably heard about Parachute, a newish bedding company, "and for good reason, as [their products] are of high quality," Fish said.
+Fish loves Parachute because of its high-quality products.
 "The price tag of some Parachute products may scare people away, but it is important to remember that you spend roughly one-third of your life on your bedding."
-This duvet cover, a favorite in the Tuck tests, is made in Portugal and features much-raved-about Egyptian cotton.
+This duvet cover is made in Portugal and features much-raved-about Egyptian cotton.
 It comes in white, sand, light gray and slate.

 Linen is an ideal choice if you're looking for a breathable fabric that doesn't feel overly smooth, and it has a weightier feel that can work well in all seasons, according to Tuck.
 Cultiver is a home decor company specializing in linens.
-The duvets are made from 100% European flax, they come in tons of colors and they're pre-washed for softness.
-Plus, reviewers love them, with one stating, "The linen duvet and pillow cases are dreamy."
+Their duvets are made from 100% European flax, they come in tons of colors and they're pre-washed for softness.
+Plus, reviewers love them, with one stating, "The linen duvet and pillowcases are dreamy."

 For more stories like this, check out: